Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 ---
-title: 'Nebari Typer CLI'
+title: 'The evolution of Nebari CLI using Typer'
 published: October 4, 2022
 author: asmi-jafar
-description: 'The evolution of Nebari CLI using Typer'
+description: 'Nebari typer CLI'
 featuredImage:
   src: /posts/asmi-blogposts/nebari-logo.png
   alt: 'An image of the assigned mentors.'